LeeFischman/devcycle-server/README.md

 ###Setup The Database
-[South](http://south.aeracode.org/) is a schema and data migration tool for Django.
-It is used for easily migrating the database schema from database to database if needed.
-It is also used in the case of making updates to models then wanting those changes reflected in the database schema.
-South is already installed if you ran the `bash setup.sh` command.
-Recommend looking at the docs for more information [docs](http://south.readthedocs.org/en/latest/index.html)
+Migrate From South: If you are using an older version of the devcycle database, you will need to migrate away from south as it no longer exists in Django 1.9+.
+You can find instructions to do so [here.](https://docs.djangoproject.com/en/1.9/topics/migrations/#upgrading-from-south)

+New Installation:
 At this point the database schema for the Server does not exist yet.
-We will use South to add it.
-South will look at the current models to set-up the schema that the Server requires.
+We will use Django to add it.
+Django will look at the current models to set-up the schema that the Server requires.

 *Note all commands below need to be ran within the root directory of the Django Project (/usr/local/devcycle)*

 This command will create the migrations:

-`sudo python manage.py syncdb --all`
+`sudo python manage.py migrate --fake-initial`

  - _**Note:** this may prompt you to create a django auth user.
 Follow that process as well if it does._